gabtec/ventilar-nestjs/zBacklog.md

 # BACKLOG

 [] refresh token logic not working.
-I bypassed with long lived accessToken, for now
+I bypassed with long lived accessToken, for now [] @authController cookiesDef has maxAge hardcoded to 1000000

 [] TO_FIX: on new dev workspace deploy I 1st have to create a ward in database (manually), and then I can use /api/users/register to create admin user (this must be automated)
 Use a temp container with plsql to run a script...